pauldijou/redux-act/README.md

 ### bindAll(actionCreators: Object | Array, stores: Object | Array)

 A common pattern is to export a set of action creators as an object.
-If you to bind them all to a store, there is this super small helper.
+If you want to bind all of them to a store, there is this super small helper.
 You can also use an array of action creators.
 And since you can bind to one or several stores, you can specify either one store or an array of stores.

 ```javascript
 // actions.js